10 Panoramic View of Paris - Notre-Dame de Paris © French Moments

 View from the 2nd platform of the Eiffel Tower

-Although being the highest viewing point of France, the Eiffel Tower is too far west for a really good panorama and many think that the platform of Tour Montparnasse is a much better choice.
+Although the Eiffel Tower is France’s highest viewing point, it is too far west for a good panorama, and many think that the platform of Tour Montparnasse is a much better choice.

 Printemps Haussmann